Lambrie/Lambrie.github.io/_posts/2020-07-27-one-liners.md

 {% include in_post_advertisements.html %}

-Some useful one-liners I have come accross:
+Some useful one-liners I have come across:

 Get all the even numbers from a list, using a list comprehension
 {% highlight python %}